 - Other meetings, such as Toddler Meetings, are sometimes more viable when there is more than one Leader to run them.

 - The Leaders can take it in turns to attend meetings with health care professionals or share responsibility for running prenatal breastfeeding classes at the local hospital.

 How long does the application take?

-The average length of an application is about a year– some more, some less.
-Some applications have been completed in a few months.
+The average length of an application is about six months to a year– some more, some less.

 It is not a race – we want you to go at your own pace.
 We are also there to help you keep up the momentum and enable you to reach your goal of LLL leadership.